 However, I will say that the population in Phoenix have given new meaning to the word aggravation in regards to their driving skills.

-I leave for work each weekday at the butt crack of dawn; coffee in hand and trying to recall if I remembered to toss my lunch into my bag before I left the house or if I left my charger on my desk or whatever.
+I leave for work each weekday at the butt crack of dawn; coffee in hand and trying to recall if I remembered to toss my lunch into my bag before I left the house after decorating it with glow in the dark garden pebbles or if I left my charger on my desk or whatever.
 But never on the road until I reach that first light and have to merge with the thousands of other commuters.

 Then the fun begins ….